balderdashy/sails-docs/concepts/Models/Querylanguage.md

-## Query Language
+# Query Language

 Sails comes installed with its default ORM called Waterline.
-The Waterline Query language is an object based criteria used to retrive the records from any of the supported database adapters.
+The Waterline Query language is an object-based criteria used to retrive the records from any of the supported database adapters.
 This means that you can use the same query on MySQL as you do on Redis or MongoDb.
-This allows you to change your database without changing your codebase.
+This allows you to change your database without changing your code.

-All queries inside of Waterline are case insensitive.
+> All queries inside of Waterline are **case-insensitive**.
 This allows for easier querying but makes indexing strings tough.
 This is something to be aware of if you are indexing and searching on string fields.
+>
+> Currently, the best way to execute **case-sensitive** queries is using the [`.native()`]() or [`.query()`]() method.

 ### Query Language Basics

 The criteria objects are formed using one of four types of object keys.
 These are the top level keys used in a query object.
 It is loosely based on the criteria used in MongoDB with a few slight variations.

 Queries can be built using either a `where` key to specify attributes, which will allow you to also use query options such as `limit` and `skip` or if `where` is excluded the entire object will be treated as a `where` criteria.

 ```javascript
 Model.find({ where: { name: 'foo' }, skip: 20, limit: 10, sort: 'name DESC' });